uvavision/apa-bench/README.md

 # The APA Benchmark: A People-centric Benchmark for Testing Vision-Language Models

 We introduce the APA Benchmark, consisting of images of Actors, Politicians, and Athletes paired with a series of text prompts.
 Our benchmark serves as a tool for practitioners and researchers who are considering VLMs for people-centric tasks.
 Our benchmark tests VLM for their association ability with respect to pictures of public figures in three domains: Athletics, Politics and Acting.
 We issue text prompts against photos of famous people in each of these domains and provide a score for VLMs according to their matching capabilities.
+Images are mostly sourced from Wikimedia Commons and Wikipedia which means they are either in the public domain or have a friendly license to redistribute.
+Other metadata is manually curated from Wikipedia or from official sources.

 ---